vikpande/readable/README.md

 -  Users can vote on posts and comments
 -  Users Can also edit and delete posts and comments

- You can view the working app here - https://vikpande.github.io/readable/#/

 ## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).